basarat/typescript-book/docs/types/exceptions.md

   if (value < 0 || value > 100) return {error:'Invalid value'};
 }
 ```
-And not its represented in the type system.
+And now its represented in the type system.

+> Unless you want to handle the error in a very generic (simple / catch-all etc) way, don't *throw* an error.